agravier/agravier.github.io/etc/notes/cn-coursera/notes02.md

 The stream is not a linear chain of processing, there is a lot of interconnection.
 For instance, the thalamus relays info to cortical areas but also receives a lot of feedback from them.

--> reasons to believe that these higher-order representations can, through feedback mechanisms, influence what is being selected at lower level from the stimulus.
+\\(\rightarrow\\) reasons to believe that these higher-order representations can, through feedback mechanisms, influence what is being selected at lower level from the stimulus.
 There is evidence that semantics can influence the representation of an image in V1 and V4. (expectations, learning: what you think you're looking at can shape what you see).

 ## Constructing simple response models